-Topics I've worked on include memoir and biography; health, nutrition, and fitness; cookbooks; travel; psychological self-help; relationships; literary topics; current events and social studies; sexuality; spirituality.
+I work only on books that have already undergone at least one round of professional editing.
+Genres include memoir and biography; health, nutrition, and fitness; cookbooks; travel; relationships; literary topics; current events and social studies; sexuality; spirituality.

 I've freelanced for several book publishers, including: